 If you are looking for the lightest possible trekking poles, opt for the Black Diamond Distance Carbon Z poles.
 Each pole weighs just six ounces and can still hold a good amount of weight, although some durability is sacrificed due to the lightweight carbon configuration.
 These might not be the poles that can support a multi-day backpacking trip, but are perfect for a day hike.
 The poles come at a fixed length in four different sizing options (39, 43, 47 and 51 inches when expanded) and break down quickly and easily within seconds (13, 14, 16 and 17 inches when collapsed).

 08 of 08

 For easier hikes, a single trekking pole will suffice.
-Plus, with the Mountainsmith Trekker FX, you get not only a sturdy trekking pole, but also a camera mount.
-The Trekker has a cap that removes to reveal a universal bolt that should fit most cameras (recommended for cameras three pounds or less).
-On top of that photo feature, the pole is telescoping with a twist-lock adjustment, has a spring-loaded anti-shock feature, as well as a removable hiking basket.
-The pole’s height ranges from 28 inches to 54 inches and weighs 10.5 ounces.
-The comfortable handle is made from molded EVA.
+Plus, with the Mountainsmith FXpedition Monopod, you get not only a sturdy trekking pole but also a camera mount.
+The FXpedition has a cap that removes to reveal a 1/4"-20 camera screw that should fit most models (recommended for cameras three pounds or less).
+On top of the photo feature, the pole is telescoping with a flip-style Outerlock system, has a spring-loaded anti-shock feature and a removable hiking basket.
+The pole weighs 11.5 ounces and features a comfortable handle made from molded EVA.